‘The Conners’ Fans React As Estelle Parsons’ Bev Returns For Epic Lunch Box Showdown With Jackie

 “Love when Bev comes on,” one fan wrote.

-“We need more Bev,” another added.
+“We need more Bev,” another viewer added.

-“I could watch 20 minutes of Jackie and Bev every week!” a third fan wrote.
+“I could watch 20 minutes of Jackie and Bev every week!” said a third supporter.

-“Bev brings out the worst of Jackie…..awesome,” another added.
+“Bev brings out the worst of Jackie…..awesome,” another person added.

 Fans of the original Roseanne series have watched Bev and Jackie’s love-hate relationship play out for more than 30 years.

-In the episode synopsis, it’s also revealed that when Beverly returns to Lanford she announces that she’d like to use her money to fund her great-grandson Mark’s (Ames McNamara) tuition to a prestigious coding camp, but she butts heads with Darlene (Sara Gilbert), who wants her to give the money to Harris (Emma Kenney) for school instead.
+In the episode synopsis, it’s also revealed that when Beverly returns to Lanford, she announces that she’d like to use her money to pay her great-grandson Mark’s (Ames McNamara) tuition to a prestigious coding camp, but she quibbles with Darlene (Sara Gilbert), who wants her to give the money to Harris (Emma Kenney) for school instead.
 Fans may recall that Darlene has been named her grandmother Bev’s power of attorney and currently handles her finances, which is how Jackie was able to fund the Lunch Box reopening to begin with.

 In another storyline, Dan (John Goodman) realizes how much he misses Louise (Sagal) and decides to visit her on tour.
 Dan has struggled to commit to a romantic relationship with Louise as he continues to mourn the death of his wife of 45 years, so it will be interesting to see how far he goes regarding his feelings for the former Casa Bonita bar manager.

-In addition to Parsons and Sagal, “The Icewoman Cometh” episode of The Conners will feature James Pickens Jr. as Chuck, Stephen Monroe Taylor as Dwight, Steve Agee as Tony and Paul Hipp as Zach.
+In addition to Parsons and Sagal, “The Icewoman Cometh” episode of The Conners will feature James Pickens Jr. as Chuck, Stephen Monroe Taylor as Dwight, Steve Agee as Tony, and Paul Hipp as Zach.